SOF Daisy Belle

-September 2020 update: I can’t believe I’m offering Lily for $3500!
-Check out her registration certificate and see the notable names there.
+Check out Lily’s registration certificate and see the notable names there.
 Then take a look at her histogram taken at the age of 31 months.
 AFD of 21.5 should be nice for anyone’s breeding program.
 But then go to the Alpaca Owner’s Association, login and look up her EPDs.
 One category she’s in the top 15% bracket and 5 in the top 25%.
 But notice this: she just missed the 15% bracket buy just a few points in four measurement categories.
 Yes she’s that nice.
 Lily is a great mom with easy deliveries, attentive and with plenty of milk for good cria weight gains.

 Tawny is from a maternal line where you have to be patient and give the offspring time to bloom.
 As a juvenile she was good but not top tier as her fine fleece didn’t readily exhibit the character needed to excel in the show ring.
 As a yearling she came into her own and did well for us at both the IL and WI 2017 spring shows.
 She place second in the 2yr and older halter class at the 2018 AOA National Show.
 She has very nice fineness and fleece character from base to tip.

 Tawny’s first cria is Token Creek’s Fantine the 2020 AOA Halter show brown Reserve Color Champion and yes, she’s that nice.
 Tawny was bred to White Walker, the 2020 AOA Walking Fleece show Reserve Color Champion and produced a very nice male in September of 2021.
 He is so nice that we bred Tawny back to White Walker and is due in September of 2022.